filecash/filecash-docs/docs/store/slate.md

 ---
 title: 'Slate'
-description: 'Slate is an open source storage system built on top of Filecoin.'
+description: 'Slate is an open source storage system built on top of Filecash.'
 breadcrumb: ''
 ---

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }} It is the first open source file storage application designed to encourage collaboration and research across a distributed network.
-The creation of Slate is a first step towards enabling a thriving network for data storage and transactions powered by IPFS, Filecoin, and Textile that is open and usable for everyone.
+The creation of Slate is a first step towards enabling a thriving network for data storage and transactions powered by IPFS, Filecash, and Textile that is open and usable for everyone.

 ## Try out slate